Episodic Survey of the History of the Constellations

 Roman Mithraism was a mystery-religion that had a unique development that was quite separate from its earlier history in Iran, India, and Upper Mesopotamia.
+(The founder or the founding group might have come from Anatolia/Armenia.
+The forms of old Iranian religion that passed in to Roman mysteries of Mithra, through Anatolia, were transformed/modified from their original Iranian form.
+Apart from some Persianisms the Roman cult of Mithras is indicated as being totally Roman.
+Both philosophy and astronmomy contributed to the origin of Roman Mithraism.)
 It gained a widespread following in the Roman Empire during the first four centuries of the present era, especially in the Roman army.
 In addition to military devotees, wealthy merchants and educated laymen were also Mithraists.
 On the social profile of Mithraists in the Roman Empire, Roger Beck wrote (Encyclopædia Iranica): "...social profile.
 They were the most conformist of men - and men indeed they were in the limited gender sense of the word, a factor which itself would add to their respectability or at least not detract from it (compare the charge against Christianity that it subverted the family by proselytizing the womenfolk).
 Mithraism drew its initiates disproportionately from the military, from the Empire's petty bureaucracy, and from moderately successful freedmen (i.e., ex-slaves), in fact from the retainer classes, the very people who had a stake in the current sociopolitical dispensation."

 The Cilician theory of the origin of Mithraism in the Roman Empire is controversial.
 In summary outline: Circa 75 BCE in Cilicia (a region along the coast of southwestern Asia Minor) the Cilician pirates surrendered to the Roman general Pompey (later styled Pompeius Magnus).
 His successful lightning-swift campaign against the Cilician pirates, and unconditional clemency for all pirates who surrendered to him in person, meant the Cilicians were admitted to the Roman Empire.
 They were resettled in various parts of the Roman dominion, bringing their families and possessions with them.
 According to Plutarch of Chaeronea (46-circa122 CE), influential Greek philosopher and author (who became a Roman citizen), the Cilicians also brought with them a peculiar system of religious beliefs and practices.
 This is believed by some scholars to be Mithraism.